ibm-cloud-docs/event-notifications/monitoring.md

 1. In the Default Dashboards section, expand **{{site.data.keyword.IBM_notm}}**.
 1. Select the {{site.data.keyword.en_short}} dashboard from the list.
 1. Access your deployment's monitoring dashboard from {{site.data.keyword.mon_full_notm}} located in the sidebar under **{{site.data.keyword.IBM_notm}}**.
-1. Change the scope or make a copy of the default dashboard to monitor an {{site.data.keyword.en_short}} service instance.
+1. Change the scope or make a copy of the default dashboard to monitor a service instance.

 ## Metrics available by service plan
 {: #monitoring-metrics-by-plan}